How Parents Can Overcome Inferiority Complex In Children

 Is your child overwhelmed by feelings of inadequacy, lack of self-worth and uncertainty about herself?
 She may be suffering from inferiority complex.
 Here’s what you can do.

 In recent years, awareness about children suffering from feelings of depression, anxiety, hopelessness, low self-esteem and so on has been growing.
 As a result, nowadays, most parents watch out for signs and symptoms of these disorders in their children, and seek help if they suspect that something is amiss.
 However, while all the major psychiatric disorders have received tremendous attention, inferiority complex in children has somehow escaped the scrutiny it deserves.
 It is essential for parents to first of all be able to identify the signs and symptoms of inferiority complex in their children.

-Signs and symptoms of inferiority complex
+Signs and symptoms of inferiority complex in kids

 - Not mingling with peers